rwijtvliet/interpol_bak/README.md

 cax.set_ticks([(1,0), (0,0), (0,1)], '')
 cax.set_ticklabels(['x', 'same', 'y'])
 ```

 ![colormap2](img/sample_colormap2.png)

 ## With 3 axes: `ColorMap3`

 Now, what if we have another transport mode in the example of the previous section?
 What if we also have the option of taking public transport, and want to be able to pick a color, based on the differences in time needed to get somewhere by bike, car, or public transport?

-Having 3 values means 3 axes: A, B, C. These still meet in a point, but at 120 degree angles:
+Having 3 values means 3 axes: A, B, C. These still meet in a point, but at 120-degree angles:

 ![3 axes, partial](img/cmap3_transport_partial.png)